Hendry Córdova

-Hendry Alexander Córdova Martínez (born 11 June 1984 in San Pedro Sula, Honduras) is a Honduran footballer who currently plays as a midfielder for Olimpia in the Honduran National League.
+Hendry Alexander Córdova Martínez (born 11 June 1984) is a Honduran footballer who currently plays as a midfielder for Olimpia in the Honduran National League.

 Club career

 He spent the majority of his career at Platense.
 In February 2009, Córdova went on trial to Chinese side Beijing Guoan but the club decided not to sign him.
 In March 2010 Córdova was among four teammates who were seriously injured in a car accident after leaving training, breaking his right thigh.

 Career statistics

 International career

 Córdoba made his debut for Honduras in an April 2012 friendly match against Costa Rica and has, as of December 2012, earned a total of 1 cap, scoring no goals.